 Try incorporating these strategies into your daily routine:

 • Eat a healthy diet.
 Stress-reducing foods include fish, poultry, fruits, vegetables, fruits, whole grains, and healthy fats.
-Gut-healthy foods like kefir, greek yogurt, and kimchi are also beneficial because of the close connection between the gut and the brain.
+Gut-healthy foods like kefir, Greek yogurt, and kimchi are also beneficial because of the close connection between the gut and the brain.

 • Exercise regularly.
 Physical activity combats stress by producing endorphins, the brain’s feel-good neurotransmitters.
 Exercise also improves your mood, helps you relax, and eases symptoms of mild depression and anxiety.
-Even a brisk walk for 30-minutes can be enough.
+Even a brisk walk for 30 minutes can be enough.

 • Get proper sleep.
 Fatigue contributes to stress and heightens its effects.
 Adequate rest repairs the brain by removing all the toxic waste that accumulates during the day.